'He Died Like A Coward' — Donald Trump Confirms Death of ISIS Leader Abu Bakr al-Baghdadi | Breitbart

 He said that the tunnel caved in on al-Baghdadi’s mutilated body but that test results proved that it was him.

+“We had some incredible intelligence officials that did a great job,” he said.

+Trump used the occasion to send a message to all radical Islamic terrorists in the world.

-“These savage monsters will not escape their fate, and they will not escape the final judgment of God,” Trump said.
+“These savage monsters will not escape their fate, and they will not escape the final judgment of God,” he said.

 The military operation was conducted by American Special Forces Delta Force after it was approved by Trump, according to reports, after Al-Baghdadi was discovered by American intelligence in Syria’s northwestern Idlib province.